-With a combined primetime audience share of 28.932 per cent in the key demographic of 18 to 49-year-old viewers (2021: 30.5 per cent), the eight channels of the newly rebranded RTL Hungary were 0.3 percentage points behind the main commercial competitor TV2 Group with 14 channels.
+With a combined primetime audience share of 28.9 per cent in the key demographic of 18 to 49-year-old viewers (2021: 30.5 per cent), the eight channels of the newly rebranded RTL Hungary were 0.3 percentage points behind the main commercial competitor TV2 Group with 14 channels.
 The Hungarian flagship channel RTL reached a primetime audience share of 15.0 per cent among viewers aged 18 to 49 (2021: 16.9 per cent) and remained the clear market leader, 1.1 percentage points ahead of TV2 (2021: 3.4 percentage points).
-The market-leading news programme, RTL Híradó, attracted 19.6 per cent of viewers aged 18 to 49 (2021: 20.0 per cent) while Hungary's strongest TV infotainment brand, Fókusz (Focus), achieved an average audience share of 17.6 per cent in the commercial target group.
-The 11th season of The X Factor reached an average audience share of 32.0 per cent in the commercial target group.
-Even after 11 years, The X Factor is still the mostwatched programme on RTL, with an exceptionally young audience: the average audience share among 15 to 29-year-old viewers was 48.4 per cent.
+The market-leading news programme, RTL Híradó, attracted 19.6 per cent of viewers aged 18 to 49 (2021: 20.0 per cent) while Hungary's strongest TV infotainment brand, Fókusz (Focus), achieved an average audience share of 32.0 per cent in the commercial target group.
+Even after 11 years, The X Factor is still the most-watched programme on RTL, with an exceptionally young audience: the average audience share among 15 to 29-year-old viewers was 48.4 per cent.

 In November 2022, RTL Hungary launched RTL+, a subscription-based, advertising-free streaming service.
 RTL Hungary's previous advertising-funded streaming service, RTL Most, and the advertising and distribution-funded streaming service, RTL Most+, were integrated under the packages RTL+ Light and RTL+ Active.
 RTL+ and RTL+ Active had 0.251 million paying subscribers at the end of December 2022.
-The most-watched programmes were the exclusive RTL-produced series A Király (The King), daily series, and reality formats such as ValóVilág powered by Big Brother.
+The most-watched programmes were the exclusive RTL-produced series Király (The King), daily series, and reality formats such as ValóVilág powered by Big Brother.